 Setting Achievable Goals in Recovery

 Setting goals is part of building a life in recovery.
-As you transition through treatment, you can develop new goals for the short term and the long term.
+As you transition through addiction treatment programs, you can develop new goals for the short term and the long term.

-- Make sure your goals are achievable: The easiest mistake many of us make when it comes to setting goals is setting goals that aren’t achievable.
+The easiest mistake many of us make when it comes to setting goals is setting goals that aren’t achievable.
 Goals are supposed to be achievable.
 There is nothing that says we can’t set extremely high goals and work extremely hard to reach them.
 Some goals are not reasonably achievable, like, changing people, places or things.
-We can sometimes change attitudes and circumstances, if people choose to change.
+We can sometimes change attitudes and circumstances if people choose to change.
 Otherwise, our goals need to be achievable and reasonable so we can create incremental steps to accomplish those goals.
-Working with a therapist or a counselor, as well as a mentor or a peer mentor, can help us decide which of our goals are goals and which are fantasies and dreams.
+Working with an addiction therapist or a counselor, as well as a mentor or a peer mentor, can help us decide which of our goals are goals and which are fantasies and dreams.
 We can always chase our dreams and fantasies- we just create a laundry list of goals to get there.

 Oceanfront Recovery wants to help you explore what you’re capable of without drugs and alcohol.
 Our programs are solution-focused, equipping men in our treatment facility with the skills they need to prosper in their sobriety.
-For information, call us today: 877.279.1777
+For information, call us today at 877.279.1777.